OE-FET/esr_analyses/README.md

 # ESR-Analyses
-MATLAB scripts to analyze cw-ESR data.
+MATLAB scripts to analyse cw-ESR data.
 ESR-Analyses requires the [natural constants](https://github.com/OE-FET/Natural-constants) package.

 If you publish any data processed with the ESR-Analyses routines, please cite Schott, S.